wilton-gallego/xyops/docs/marketplace.md

 - An optional list of environment variables needed by the Plugin.
 	- If provided, the user will be prompted to create a [Secret Vault](secrets.md) to store them at install time.

-Note that all Plugin submissions are human-reviewed by hand.
+Note that all Plugin submissions are human-reviewed.
 Please be prepared to wait several days before your Plugin is approved.
 If your Plugin is denied, a xyOps team member will explain why, and help you to resubmit with the necessary changes to get approved.

 ## Self Distribution